mkht/DSCR_AppxPackage/README.md

 For add / remove UWP Apps package to a user account.
 This is a wrapper resource of `Add-AppxPackage` and `Remove-AppxPackage` cmdlets.

-* **cAppxProvisonedPackage**
+* **cAppxProvisionedPackage**
 For add / remove UWP Apps package to a computer.
-( Provisoned apps wil install for each new user to logon Windows. ) This is a wrapper resource of `Add-AppxProvisonedPackage` and `Remove-AppxProvisonedPackage` cmdlets.
+( Provisioned apps will install for each new user to logon Windows. ) This is a wrapper resource of `Add-AppxProvisionedPackage` and `Remove-AppxProvisionedPackage` cmdlets.

 ## Properties
 ### cAppxPackage